Praepost/MOOC-JAVA-I/README.md

-Solutions for java-programming.mooc.fi/ Java I
+First part solutions for java-programming.mooc.fi/ Java I

 Free to use